Cardiotronic human-touch hexoscillatric stereo esoteric snythespacer!

 The upper right slave is modulated in some strange, hardsync-like way.
 The slave will be synced to the masters frequency which can create rich sounds spectrum ranging from stutter to voice-sounds to unexplainable stuff.
 The other slave on the right is frequency modulated by the master to create a tremolo effect or – at higher frequencies – rich sound spectra ranging from bells to voice-sounds.

 The stereo output jack also doubles as on/off switch.
 If nothing is plugged in, Wired Heart is in a low power standby mode in which the battery will probably last until the next apocalypse.
-This is a line out jack, connecting headphones will not work properly.
+This is a line out jack, connecting headphones has been reported to work very well, too.